Off-screen drawing and alias (alpha)

 ![]() | ![]() |

-The grouped offscreen drawing parts will change to the following icons
+The icon of the grouped off-screen drawing parts will change to the following icon.

 The inspector palette for each object is shown below.